Receiving a Gift of Real Estate Can Have Tax Consequences

 The loss of the stepped-up basis makes gifting a less favorable way of transferring assets, but gifting can still be an excellent strategy for shifting capital gains to family members who have lower tax rates.

 That family member could earn up to $39,375 annually without paying capital gains tax if she were single and held onto the property for more than a year.
 Gifting the property would be a way of choosing a more favorable tax rate on appreciated investments prior to a potential sale.

 If you've already received property as a gift, you have a few options.

 You can simply keep the gift.
-You'll be on the hook for taxes if you sell the property, but if you hold it until you die, the basis will step up and your heirs can sell it and shelter some of the capital gains.
+You'll be on the hook for taxes if you sell the property, but if you hold onto it until you die, the basis will step up.
+Your heirs can then sell it and shelter some of the capital gains.